-Process improvement is one of the fundamental steps in business management 1.01.
-If you run an operation of any kind – and if you get to thinking, all businesses these days do – you rely highly in these two very important things:
+Process improvement is one of the essential steps of business management.
+If you run an operation, regardless of the kind—and if you think about it, this is true for every kind of business—you highly rely on these two very important things:

-So, keeping the logical way of thinking, the only ways of improving your operation performance are either improving the way your processes perform, the way your people perform or both.
+So, thinking logically, the only ways of improving your operation performance are either by improving how your processes perform, how your people perform or both.

-Changing people is not that simple, though it can be done through capacitating and directed coaching, but changing processes (aka the way you do every thing) is something people do everyday.
+Changing people isn’t that simple; although it can be done through training and direct coaching, changing processes is something people do every day.

 Process Improvement 101 – Is it that hard?

-Process improvement is normally treated with a lot of importance within business management and, therefore, there are a lot of methodologies available out there promising miracles but it’s really a lot simpler than it seems.
+Process improvement is usually considered as very important in business management.
+Therefore, there are many methodologies available out there promising miracles, but it’s actually a lot simpler than it seems.

 To get things going, there are three topics/questions you need to work your process improvement plan around:

-1. Purpose – Why does your process exist?
+1. Value – Why does your process exist?

-A business process is, in its purest concept, a series of related, structured activities or tasks that, together, achieve a particular end (in this case, produce a product or a service) for a particular group of people (also known as your customers).
+A business process is, in its purest concept, a series of related, structured activities or tasks that, together, achieve a particular goal (in this case, provide a product or a service) for a given group of people (also known as your customers).

-The “end” your processes are means to is very important and must be clear and, if your process is to work well, you must also be very clear towards what it is you want to achieve and how you want to achieve it.
-In order to work towards process improvement, the “purpose” of your process must be obvious.
+Your processes’ “goal” is very important and it must be clear.
+On top of that, if you want your process to work well, you must be very clear regarding what you want to achieve and how you want to achieve it.
+In order to work towards process improvement, your process’ “purpose” must be crystal clear.

 2. Customer – Who are you working for?

-The only person who can actually tell you whether you’re meeting your intended purpose or not is the person you’re actually looking to please, aka your customer (that, is the person you are working for).
+The only person who can actually tell you whether you’re meeting your intended purpose or not is the person you’re actually looking to please: your customer (that’s the person you are working for).

-You only have one customer (or one customer profile, if you decide to get technical about it) – it is the person who is paying you for what you have to offer, literally handing over their cash in exchange for your product/service.
+You can have more than one customer profile, also known as buyer persona.
+The customer is the person that’s paying you for what you have to offer, literally handing over his/her cash in exchange for your product/service.

-3. Satisfaction – Is your customer happy with the ways things are right now?
+3. Satisfaction – Is your customer happy with how things are right now?

 Process Improvement 1.02 – If it’s simple, why people make it hard?

-The biggest problem companies face with process improvement is that they’re not really focused on what their customer wants (big mistake there), they worry about what the shareholders/owners/managers want (to bring in more money, normally) so they decide to improve and optimize around the wrong person – starting the whole process off on the wrong foot.
+The greatest problem companies face with process improvement is that they’re not really focused on what their customer wants.
+They usually worry about what the shareholders/owners/managers want, so that they decide to improve and optimize with the wrong objective—starting the whole process with the wrong foot.

-So, at the end of the day, process improvement isn’t all about using the right set of tools, methodologies or techniques, it’s about looking back into your customer profile and giving them what they want.
+So, at the end of the day, process improvement isn’t all about using the right set of tools, process improvement methodologies or techniques.
+It’s about looking back at your customer profiles and giving them what they want.

 How to start improving your processes today?